Kick-In/exception-handler-bundle/UPGRADE.md

 # Upgrade notes

+# 3.1
+Add support for custom cookie name filtering.
+You will need to adjust your configuration files so they implement the `filterCookieNames` method.
+Return an empty array to keep the current behaviour.

 # 3.0
 The 3.0 adds support for the Symfony mailer component, but applications using SwiftMailer are still supported.